inokufu/moodle-repository_inokufu/README.md

 1. After successful installation, navigate to `Site administration > Plugins > Repositories > Manage repositories` to configure the plugin settings.
 2. Activate the `Inokufu Search` repository plugin by switching it to `Enabled and visible`.
 3. Navigate to the plugin settings, by clicking on `Settings` (next to `Inokufu Search` and `Enabled and visible`), or by navigating to `Site administration > Plugins > Repositories > Inokufu Search`.
-4. Enter the Plugin Name (Optional), and your API Key.
+4. Enter the Plugin Name (Optional).
 5. Save changes, and start using the repository plugin.

-**Note:** An API Key is required to see this plugin in Moodle Repositories, and use it in the Moodle File Picker.
-To obtain an API Key, please refer to the [Inokufu APIs Gateway](https://gateway.inokufu.com/) section or contact [Inokufu Support](https://support.inokufu.com/).

 ## Troubleshooting
 If you encounter any issues with the plugin, please check the following: